Columbia University Graduate School of Architecture, Planning and Preservation

 The school's resources include the Avery Architectural and Fine Arts Library, the United States' largest architectural library and home to some of the first books published on architecture, as well as the origin of the Avery Index to Architectural Periodicals.

-Recent deans of the school have included architects James Stewart Polshek (1972–1987), Bernard Tschumi (1988–2003), Mark Wigley (2004–2014), Amale Andraos (2014–2021), Weiping Wu (Interim Dean, 2022), and Andrés Jaque (2022–present).
+Recent deans of the school include architects James Stewart Polshek (1972–1987), Bernard Tschumi (1988–2003), Mark Wigley (2004–2014), Amale Andraos (2014–2021), Weiping Wu (interim dean, 2022), and Andrés Jaque (2022–present).

 History

-The Graduate School of Architecture, Planning, and Preservation (GSAPP) has evolved over more than a century.
-It was transformed from a department within the Columbia School of Mines into a formal School of Architecture by William Robert Ware in 1881—making it one of the first such professional programs in the country.
+The Graduate School of Architecture, Planning, and Preservation has evolved over more than a century.
+It was transformed from a department within the Columbia School of Mines into a formal School of Architecture by William Robert Ware in 1881, making it one of the first such professional programs in the country.

 While the number of specialized programs being offered by the school has increased over the years, architecture remains the intellectual core of the school.

 Rankings

-Columbia GSAPP has been ranked #2 among the Top Architecture Graduate Programs five times over the past ten years on Design Intelligence's ranking of programs accredited by the National Architectural Accrediting Board, including the 2020 rankings.
+Columbia GSAPP has been ranked #2 of the Top Architecture Graduate Programs five times over the past ten years on Design Intelligences ranking of programs accredited by the National Architectural Accrediting Board, including in the 2020 rankings.